dddrrreee/cs140e-win19/labs/lab12-vm.0/README.md

   0. Part 0: you can do a test that checks that aliasing works and that you can say what the cache organization is.
   1. Part 1: You can replace the code to setup the page table with 1MB sections.
-  2. Part 2: You can replace the code to synchronize the hardware state and state what is going on and why.

-Extensions:
-   1. Setup two-level paging.
-   2. Catch segmentation faults.
+  2. You can show that dereferencing the byte at `0x100000-1` works (why?) but at `0x100000` does not (why?).

+Editorial: I mistakenly checked in code to do much of part 1 for you, so it's easier than it should be --- make sure you can figure out what bits are, and what the fields do.

 ----------------------------------------------------------------------
 ## Part 0: make sure you can run the simple hello program (15 minute).